CodeFlowOrg/Team-9/README.md

 - MongoDB (for Database)

 ## Phase 1:-
+## Features:-

-- Created the front-end design of the website using Html, Css and Bootstrap.
+- Created the front-end design of the home page where users can see the issues posted.

 ## How to get started?
 <h3 align="center">A beginner and don't know How and Where to start???</h3>